top of page

 The noun 'rationale' has its roots in the Latin language, specifically from the word 'rationale,' which is the neuter form of 'rationalis,' meaning 'pertaining to reason' or 'logical.'
 In ancient Latin, it was used to describe something that was in accordance with reason or logic.
 Over time, 'rationale' evolved in English to signify a logical or reasonable explanation or justification for a particular course of action, decision, or belief.
 It reflects the idea that there is a reasoned and thought-out basis for a given action or choice.
 Thus, the etymology of 'rationale' highlights its connection to the principle of reason and logic as the foundation for understanding and justifying various aspects of human thought and behavior.

-Quiz: Find the meaning of rationale
+Quiz: Find the meaning of the noun rationale:

 Try Again!